KDWY: Signal

 KDWY broadcasts from a tower located northeast of Kemmerer, and with its 16,000 watt signal, covers much of southwestern Wyoming.
 KDWY can also be heard in parts of northern Utah and southeastern Idaho, with a good radio, or a car stereo.

 The station at one point had a construction permit to move to Oakley, Utah, changing frequencies to 105.5 FM.
 It would have then become a rimshot to the Salt Lake City market.
 The tower would move to Humpy Peak in Utah.
+Ultimately, the frequency move and construction permit went unbuilt.